alexwlchan/alexwlchan.net/src/_drafts/swift-bird-animation.md

 The mask matches the general shape of the brush stroke, so as it expands, it reveals more of the image.
 I wrote about [masking with SVG][masking] four years ago, and the principle is similar here -- but the Swift.org animation uses HTML5 canvas, not SVG.

-The best way to explain this is with a quick demo: as you drag the slider back and forth, you can see the mask include more or less of the brush stroke, and that's reflected in the final image.
+The best way to explain this is with a quick demo: as you drag the slider back and forth, you can see the mask get longer and shorter, and that's reflected in the final image.

 <style>
   .demo {